top of page

 You will need to complete this cover sheet, and accompanying documents.

-011 933 8042
+011 933 0807

 You will need to register your protocol on the National Health Research Database (NHRD) website https://nhrd.health.gov.za/ to get a reference number.
 The actual NHRD number will take a while and they accept the reference number.
+The provisional number/certificate is sufficient and you can use a screenshot as proof.

 CMJAH CEO Permission